Old School Pigeon Shooting.

 Traditional Pigeon Shooting The Ole Masters way.

-I started a bit of a TIZ off over on that there social media a few weeks back, Face Ache Twitface Insterio Gramophone and the like all having a post on it from me called Gadget Man Pigeon Shooter.
+I started a bit of a TIZ off over on that there social media a while back, Face Ache Twitface, Insterio, Grammerphone, and the like all having a post on it from me called Gadget Man Pigeon Shooter.

 Now my post was all about how so many of us have no idea of proper field craft anymore, you rely on gadgets and luck to a good days pigeon shooting, that couples with the biggest bag number is what many of you think makes a good days pigeon shooting.